krmorehead/translator_ruby/docs/projects/12-09-2025_dnd_chat_workflow_refactor/project_plan.md

   6. For each pending action:
      a.
 Execute the tool via tool_call_service, passing the tool name and arguments
      b.
 Update the action record with the result and executed/failed status
      c.
-Create a ConsequencePrompt and execute it to determine the story consequence
+Create an OutcomePrompt and execute it to determine the story consequence
      d.
 Update the action record with the consequence
      e.
 Store the completed action in ActionsMemory
   7. Create a NarrativePrompt and execute it with all completed actions and context